Ka2507/hackutd2025/README.md

 ### 4. Open Your Browser

-Navigate to `http://localhost:5173` to see ProdigyPM in action!
+Navigate to `http://localhost:5173` to see ProdPlex in action!

 ---